byandell/PlantSysGen/www/index.md

 - [A Guide to QTL Mapping with R/qtl: book by Karl W. Broman & Śaunak Sen](http://www.rqtl.org/book/)
 - Broman KW (2001) Review of statistical methods for QTL mapping in experimental crosses.
 Lab Animal 30:44–52. (review for non-statisticians)
+- Endelman JB (2011) Ridge Regression and Other Kernels for Genomic Selection with R Package rrBLUP.
+Plant Genome 4: 250-255. doi:10.3835/plantgenome2011.08.0024 (presentation of rrBLUP ideas)
 - Lynch M, Walsh B (1998)
 Genetics and analysis of quantitative traits
 Sinauer Associates, Sunderland, MA, ch.
 15. (chapter on QTL mapping)